strummonk/cleanwi-air/assets/copy.md

 - Non Point Source

 Nitrogen oxides are combustion byproducts, primarily released from vehicle emissions.
-Nitrogen dioxide (NO2) is a criteria pollutant under the nitrogen oxide pollutant class.
 Nitrogen dioxide is a contributor to ground-level ozone and  tends to be highest near heavily traveled roadways.
 In the home, appliances such as stoves, dryers and space heaters that run on gas can produce unhealthy amounts of NO2 if appliances are not properly vented outdoors.

 [Air Quality Data Map](https://strummonk.github.io/cap-map/docs/)
 ![Static Map](cap_overall_static.png)